guidoschmidt/hicetnunc.wiki.backup/General.md

 ## What video formats/codecs are supported?
 We recommend mp4, although you can mint webm, mov, and ogv.
 H.265 codec is not supported, we recommend H.264.

-## How do I get a notification when something sells?
-You can use the telegram bot that we have listed in the [Tools](https://github.com/hicetnunc2000/hicetnunc/wiki/Tools-made-by-the-community) section

-## How do I search for artists or filter by tags?
-This tool isn't implemented yet but the community has made some discovery tools that you can find in the [Tools](https://github.com/hicetnunc2000/hicetnunc/wiki/Tools-made-by-the-community) section

 ## I have an idea for a new feature or an improvement!
 Where can I submit it?
-You can submit your feature [here](https://hicetnunc.featureupvote.com/) and the community will be able to vote on it.
-Please only submit your feature if it is not already on the list.
 The official way to submit features to the developers is on the [github issues](https://github.com/hicetnunc2000/hicetnunc/issues).
 There is also the #feature-requests and #suggestions channel in the [Discord](https://discord.gg/Yx6UN5SkCd).

 ## How do I add my name and avatar to my profile?
 Please see [Editing your profile](https://github.com/hicetnunc2000/hicetnunc/wiki/Edit-your-profile)